 Nail guns are extremely common pieces of power tools on modern construction sites, as well as many other work places.
 When manufacturer recommendations are followed, equipment is well-maintained and free of defective parts, and the nail gun operator is trained to follow best practices, nail gun accidents should be avoidable.
 However, when employers fail to properly train their employees, or a manufacturer defect is present, or a coworker acts incompetently, serious accidents could result.

 Nail Gun Accident Liability and New York Injury Lawyers

-A New York construction injury lawsuit may recover compensation for a victim's medical bills, time away from work, and pain and suffering due to their injuries.
-If you or a loved one has been injured in a nail gun accident, please fill out a case evaluation form to receive a FREE consultation from Block O'Toole & Murphy today.
-Our New York construction accident lawyers are here to help the injured.
+A New York construction injury lawsuit may recover compensation for a victim’s medical bills, time away from work, and pain and suffering due to their injuries.
+If you or a loved one have been injured in a nail gun accident, please call 212-736-5300 or fill out our case evaluation form to receive a free legal consultation from Block O’Toole & Murphy today.

 Serving the Bronx, Queens, Brooklyn, Manhattan, Long Island, and all of upstate New York.